-In the summer of 1994, USEPA responded to an oil release into the Housatonic River emanating from 140 Roosevelt Drive, the former Hull Dye facility, in Derby, Connecticut.
-This facility houses two electricity producing turbines which, when operating, were powered by water from an up-gradient canal which is fed by the Housatonic River.
-Oil saturated soil and river sediment were excavated and an interceptor trench and recovery well system installed.
+In the summer of 1994, USEPA responded to an oil release into the Housatonic River emanating from an operating hydroelectric facility, located at140 Roosevelt Drive, the former Hull Dye facility, in Derby, Connecticut.
+This facility housed two electricity producing turbines which, when operating, were powered by water from an up-gradient canal which is fed by the Housatonic River.
+Oil saturated soil and river sediment adjacent to the facility were excavated and an interceptor trench and recovery well system were installed close to the breakout location.
 In 1999, another oil sheen appeared which was emanating from the facility tailrace.
-At that time, US EPA and the State of Connecticut requested that the turbines be shut off as it was believed that the vibration and water movement was exacerbating the flow of oil into the race.
-A second oil recovery system was designed (Derby-2) and installed over the source area in August 2000 and was operated up until 2013.
+After shutting down the turbines and a thorough investigation, a second oil recovery system was installed over the suspect source area in August 2000 and was operated up until 2013.

-Due to a continuing seepage of subsurface oil into the facility tailrace, a sandbag and riprap dam that physically separates the tailrace from the Housatonic River was constructed during February and March of 2007.
+Due to a continuing seepage of subsurface oil into the facility tailrace, a sandbag and riprap dam that physically separates the tailrace from the Housatonic River was constructed in 2007.

-The report concluded COA-1 (bring the plant back on-line) is more expensive ($7.6M) than COA-2 (sealing the tailrace) ($3.8M) and will take longer to implement, but it will allow the hydropower station to come back online and will be more protective of the environment.
-The NPFC and EPA, upon reviewing the report, agree that attempting to bring the plant back on line is cost prohibitive.
-In addition, EPA will ensure that an oil recovery system is built into the permanent closure design, so the potential for a future oil breakout to the river is diminished.
+In March 2018, EPA began working with their contractor to evaluate the two options.
+The interim report concluded that bringing the plant back on-line with extensive renovation would be more expensive than shutting down the facility and would take longer to implement.
+The NPFC and EPA agreed that attempting to bring the plant back on-line would be cost prohibitive.
+In addition, EPA proposed including an oil recovery system into the permanent closure design, so the potential for a future oil breakout to the river would be diminished.